Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for

 - Travelling with Your Instrument: If you are travelling by air, make sure to hand carry your violin with you and store it in the overhead baggage compartment.
 It is extremely risky to check-in your violin with other baggages.
 If you are travelling by bus or train, it is also advisable for you to carry it with you to your seat.

 Checking the Set-Up Regularly

 - The Pegs: When tuning the strings, make sure that the pegs can turn smoothly.
 If they are too tight or slip off easily, it means that they do not fit the peg holes well enough.
 You can bring it to a luthier to have a set of new pegs properly fitted.
 If it is not too serious, consider getting some peg compounds that you can apply onto the pegs.
 There are different compounds available in the market for pegs that are too tight or too slippery.

 - The Bridge: Check the bridge regularly to make sure that it is upright.
 As we tune the strings with the pegs, the strings pull the bridge towards the fingerboard.
 If left unchecked, the bridge may warp, or has one side of the feet coming off from the top of the violin.
 It is therefore very important to re-adjust the bridge from time to time.
 Get someone with experience to do it if you do not know how.

 - The Chin Rest: The chin rest may get loose and move away from its original position.
 It will affect the sound if it comes into contact with the tailpiece.
 Use an appropriate tool to unscrew the chin rest, set it back into position, and tighten it.
 Make sure there are enough cork under the chin rest and the metal clamp to protect the surface of the violin.

-- For more information on the set-up of a violin, read Setting Up A New Violin.
+- For more information on the setting up a violin, read Setting Up A New Violin.